namankharbanda007/dev-vani/ElatoAI-main/docs/Usecases.md

-# [WIP] Here are some use cases for the Elato AI device
+# [WIP] Here are some use cases for the Smartmurti AI device

 <img src="./../assets/usecases.png" alt="Build Custom AI Toys" width="40%">